Lucky Spencer: Tragedy

 Lucky's life did not subside; he volunteers for an undercover drug case, and is injected with drugs under the orders of Anthony Zacchara (Weitz).
 He spends a night hallucinating, and although Elizabeth finds him and eventually gets him medication, she meanwhile gets in a car accident that puts Lucky's wife Siobhan in the hospital.
 Anthony murders Siobhan, and her death is the last straw for Lucky, who willingly takes pills.
 Lucky struggles but stops his drug use.
 He denies Elizabeth's attempts to reconcile and leaves town in December 2011.

 Jackson stated leaving his children during Christmas was one piece of unfinished business Lucky had, as well as not having gone on any adventures with his family.
 Anthony Geary agreed, telling Soaps In Depth: "That was a major production mistake, and a terrible waste.
 The whole family was primed for a great adventure together.
 The audience would have loved it, and it would have been completely consistent with our family history.
 Sometimes they miss the most obvious story ideas.
 It's frustrating."
 Geary added that father and son were left in a bitter place when Lucky abruptly left town, lacking any resolution after Jake's death and the intervention.
 When asked in 2012 to describe Lucky after his departure, Jackson explained to CT Post: "He has a dark side, but he's a really good soul.
 He's more tortured than villainous.
 He's had drug abuse, lost a child, been through a lot."

 Reception

+In 2023, Charlie Mason from Soaps She Knows placed Lucky at #16 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting that "A do-right guy in a do-wrong town, Luke’s halo-clad son was destined to suffer — and man, did he, through his own “death,” drug addiction, adultery and, in the end, the demolition of his relationship with true love Elizabeth Webber… at least for now."